Skip to main content

 Webhook events

 OMS fires a webhook on every meaningful state change.
-Each delivery carries the full transaction object, so your handler reads the status (and, if needed, subStatus) directly off the payload.
-Polling GET /transactions/{id} is rarely necessary once webhooks are configured.
+Each delivery carries the full transaction object under data, so your handler reads the status (and, if needed, subStatus) directly off it.
+Polling GET /transactions/{transactionId} is rarely necessary once webhooks are configured.
 Subscribe to events through the Webhooks endpoints or the OMS Dashboard.
 A subscription is an endpoint URL plus the list of event types you want:

 Auto-created transactions